Colic In Babies: Symptoms, Causes, Treatment, And Remedies

 Colic is the uncontrollable and frequent cries of otherwise healthy babies.

 It is defined as crying for more than three hours a day for at least three days a week, with these episodes occurring for more than three weeks.
 According to StatPearls publishing in the National Library of Medicine, 20 percent of infants worldwide reported colic.
 Most infants are colicky during the first six weeks of their lives.
 These cries mostly occur in the late afternoon or early evening but may occur at other times of the day too.
 It rarely indicates any sickness or hunger.
 But it must be remembered that serious diseases like meningitisiInflammation of the protective membranes and fluid that surround the brain and spinal cord. can also present with excessive crying in an infant.
-So careful observation and doctor’s opinion is necessary.
+So careful observation and a doctor’s opinion is necessary.
 Nearly one in every four babies experience colic, and it usually subsides within the third or fourth month (1).

 What’s The Difference Between Colic And Normal Crying?